Green Lantern: New Guardians

 Green Lantern: New Guardians is an American comic book series originally written by Tony Bedard with art by Tyler Kirkham and Batt and published by DC Comics.

 The team consists of representatives of each of the Corps that tap into a particular portion of the emotional spectrum.
 Its original members were Kyle Rayner (Green Lantern Corps), Arkillo (Sinestro Corps), Bleez (Red Lantern Corps), Glomulus (Orange Lantern Corps), Munk (Indigo Tribe), Saint Walker (Blue Lantern Corps) and Fatality (Star Sapphires).
-The group disbands in issue #0 (September 2012), and reforms in issue #13 with Kyle Rayner, Arkillo and new members Carol Ferris and Atrocitus.
+The group disbands in issue #0 (September 2012), and reforms in issue #13 with Kyle, Arkillo, and new members Carol Ferris and Atrocitus.
 Larfleeze joins in issue #15.

 Publication history

-In September 2011, The New 52 rebooted DC's continuity (yet again).
+In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Green Lantern: New Guardians debuted as part of the new "Green Lantern" family of titles.
 Other titles initially included in the family were Green Lantern, Green Lantern Corps and Red Lanterns.
 Larfleeze was added to the group from August 2013 to June 2014, and Sinestro was added in April 2014.

 The series crossed over with Blue Beetle (vol. 9) #9 in May 2012, and was part of the "Rise of the Third Army" storyline running through the Green Lantern titles from October 2012 to January 2013.

 Andrei Bressan and Amilcar Pinna handled the art duties from issue #13 to #14, while Aaron Kuder and Andres Guinaldo contributed to issues #15 to #20.
 Beginning with issue #21 in June 2013, the creative team became Justin Jordan and Brad Walker.
 The title also was part of the "Lights Out" crossover.